 The N.A.T.I.V.E.
-Project (Navajo Artists Technology Innovation & Vision Enterprise) provides both financial and technical assistance to Navajo and other Native American artists from or living in the Four Corners region who are engaged in the business of arts, crafts and culture.
-The goal is to increase opportunity, knowledge, exposure and marketability and also to engage the general public in Native American culture and arts.
-Traditional and contemporary Native American culture and arts are supported.
-These include weaving, jewelry, pottery, carvings, silver smithing, sand painting, crafts, fine arts, film, fashion design, cultural culinary arts, and even motivational speaking that springs from historical cultural values.
+Project (Navajo Artists Technology Innovation & Vision Enterprise) provides both financial and technical assistance to Native American artists from or living in the Four Corners.
+Our mission is to assist those who are engaged in the business of art, craft, and culture.
+We hope to increase opportunity, knowledge, exposure and marketability for Native American artists.
+Both traditional and contemporary Native American art is supported.
+This includes but is not limited to; weaving, jewelry, pottery, carving, silversmithing, sand painting, crafts, fine art, film, fashion design, cultural culinary arts, and motivational speaking that originates from historical cultural values.

 The N.A.T.I.V.E.
 Project invests in and assists artists and artisans in the following ways–

 We offer a comprehensive Event Calendar featuring festivals, fairs, shows and markets in the Four Corners and throughout the Southwest.
 If you see an event you’d like to add, please email ofni.1519203491sredl1519203491iubyt1519203491icapa1519203491c@ofn1519203491i1519203491.